-A little girl realised one day…where food is plentiful, water flowing and they can live safely in their own homes.
+A little girl realised one day that not all children live under lucky stars, where food is plentiful, water flowing and they can live safely in their own homes.
 She learned that children in countries of war, conflict and natural disasters are suffering through no fault of their own, they were just born under unlucky stars.

 She wanted to help, so after giving all her savings of her money box to her Mum, she decided she wanted to raise thousands more to help save the children.
 She decided with the help of her older sister and brother that she was going to run 1000 miles and raise £5000 to help make a difference to those children stars.
 She commenced her journey on 29th March 2021 and has been running ever since.